noamLeiv13/DataDevInterviewKit/README.md

-# create a plan - for studying and executing coding interviews --todo

 ## How to Measure if a Job is a Good Fit for You

 At the start of your interview process, ask yourself [these questions](#company-type) to establish parameters that will help you determine if the job is a good fit.
 However, this is just the beginning.
 As you interview with the company, you’ll uncover insights that may not be included in the job description.